wences-sanchez/Knowledge-Base/pages/Bash Shell Scripting, 2nd edition.md

 			- With ${myvar**:?**error_msg}
 	- About pattern matching operators:
 		- ![image.png](../assets/image_1658852482928_0.png)
-		- This can be used to
+		- This can be used to filter directories and filenames -
--
 -
 - ---